aeguggh5893/git_test_24/README.md

 # git_test_24

-Practicing how to write a good commit message with a subject and body.
+This is writing a git commit message with a subject and body using the escape character '\n'.